Explore the Levels of Change Management

 If we can’t get people to the future state and help them stay there, they can regress back to the way they used to do things and we end up with a compromised future state—made up of incomplete individual journeys—and we don't realize the expected value.
 Furthermore, we create consternation and resistance.
 Structured change management provides a way to close the gap to ensure that the future state we envisioned is what we arrive at because we brought each of our employees along on that journey.
 Organizational-Change-Individual-Change-150

-10 Aspects of Change Impact Model
+10 Aspects of Change Impact

 You can leverage this list in a variety of ways.
-The most basic is to list the “10 Aspects” down the left column of a two-column worksheet.
+The most basic is to list the “10 aspects” down the left column of a two-column worksheet.
 You could ask your stakeholder participants to “name it to tame it” by listing the current and/or future states of the project at hand for each aspect.
-The example below includes definitions and examples for each of the 10 Aspects of Change Impact.
+The example below includes definitions and examples for each of the 10 aspects of change impact.
 The examples draw from CI/360—a global customer relationship management initiative at the fictitious company Finesta Financial (used throughout Prosci education programs and tools).

 Aspect